vmware-tanzu-learning/shipkin-course/units/guides/style/index.md

 # Lists

 Use a list to represent a collection containing two or more items.
+Use a numbered list when steps must happen in order.
+Use either if the order does not matter.

 ## Use lazy numbering for long lists